hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 ## Content

-We are not prescriptive about what type of content a Rich Tooltip can contain; consider these common examples when determining whether the Rich Tooltip is appropriate for your use case.
+The Rich Tooltip is built to be flexible enough to support a variety of use cases and content.
+Consider these common examples when determining whether it's appropriate for your use case.

 <!-- Ensure that we have alignment for all of these scenarios -->

 ### Text with links

-This is a common use case for a Rich Tooltip due to the lack of support for interactive content in the standard [Tooltip](/components/tooltip).
+This is a common use case for a Rich Tooltip due to the lack of support for interactive content in the [Tooltip](/components/tooltip).

 ![Link within text in the Rich Tooltip](/assets/components/rich-tooltip/rich-tooltip-content-links.png)